Silo photo courtesy of Matt Russel

 Where to Eat Gourmet Vegetarian Food in London

-This all-vegetarian, Middle Eastern restaurant in Spitalfields (2022 will see a second site in Soho) is the perfect place for a casual but incredibly tasty lunch or dinner.
+This all-vegetarian, Middle Eastern restaurant in Spitalfields (and latterly a second site in Soho) is the perfect place for a casual but incredibly tasty lunch or dinner.
 Signature dishes include halloumi with black seed honey, and confit potato latkes with toum and Aleppo chilli, as well as lots of grilled goodies.

-Having turned vegan in 2016, French chef Alexis Gauthier will make the food at his Soho restaurant, housed in a converted Georgian townhouse, entirely plant-based upon reopening following lockdown.
+Having turned vegan in 2016, French chef Alexis Gauthier has now made his Soho restaurant, housed in a converted Georgian townhouse, entirely plant-based.
 His vegan ‘Les Plantes’ menu includes a jar of ‘faux gras’ made from lentils, mushrooms and walnuts.

 Chef Santiago Lastra’s acclaimed Mexican restaurant is a feast for the tastebuds, using British ingredients to give a sense of place to the classic dishes of his homeland.
-Kol offers vegetarian versions of its long and short tasting menus, with tacos, tostadas, mole and tamale that jump of the plate with flavour and zing.
+Kol offers vegetarian versions of its long and short tasting menus, with tacos, tostadas, mole and tamales that jump off the plate with flavour and zing.

 Pied à Terre